 Skip to main content

-At Unity For Recovery, we use the Big Book as our primary set of directions for sobriety.
-However, we also believe in the power of Book Study using supplemental historical texts to understand the gritty reality of our origins.
-By studying the facts of 182 Clinton Street, we see that the spiritual solution was forged in real-world struggle.
+At Unity For Recovery, we use the original text as our primary set of directions for permanent recovery.
+However, we also enforce rigorous book study using supplemental archives to understand the unvarnished reality of our origins.
+By analyzing the hard facts of the Wilsons' home at 182 Clinton Street in Brooklyn, we strip away modern, soft adaptations and expose the baseline mechanics of the fatal malady.

-Fact vs. Direction: The 'Poor Chap' at Clinton Street
+Fact vs. Direction: The Tragedy at Clinton Street

-In the Big Book (p.
-16), Bill W. provides the spiritual direction by mentioning "one poor chap" who committed suicide.
-Supplemental historical research (from texts like 'Lois Remembers') provides the facts: this event took place in the Wilsons' kitchen at 182 Clinton Street in October 1936.
-The man is identified by historians as Bill C., a Canadian alcoholic who struggled with chronic relapse.
-This fact reminds us that our Singleness of Purpose is literally a matter of life and death.
+In the primary text (page 16), the narrative provides critical spiritual direction by mentioning "one poor chap" who committed suicide.
+Supplemental historical documentation clarifies the exact plant-floor facts: this catastrophic event occurred in the kitchen at 182 Clinton Street in October 1936.
+The individual, identified as a chronic relapser, could not break his internal loop.
+This historical anchor stands as a severe warning that executing our precise 12 Steps Roadmap is literally a matter of survival.

 The Birth of the 'We' and the Family Groups